huzaima/react-native-canvas-signature/README.md

 ## Installation

 This package uses _react-native-canvas_ under the hood.
-Please follow [`react-native-canvas's installation guidelines`](https://www.npmjs.com/package/react-native-canvas) to install it, then install this package using following commands
+Please follow [`react-native-canvas's installation guidelines`](https://www.npmjs.com/package/react-native-canvas) to install it, then install this package using the following commands

 ```bash
 # using yarn